Disappearance of Dennis Martin: Investigation

 Search efforts, including a separate search by the National Guard and Green Berets found no trace.
-Heavy rains during the first day's search and heavy mist the next day's hampered efforts.
+Heavy rains during the first day's search and heavy mist the next days hampered efforts.
 Up to 1,400 people were involved in the search effort, potentially obscuring possible clues.
-Footprints were found in the area, but dismissed as being Martin's and determined by park officials to have been left by a Boy Scout participating in the search.
+Footprints were found in the area, but were dismissed from the possibility of being Martin's by park officials, who determined them to have been left instead by a Boy Scout participating in the search.
 The child-sized footprints led to a stream, where they disappeared.
 The tracks indicated that one foot was barefoot, while the other was in an Oxford (the type of shoe Martin was wearing) or a tennis shoe.
 Retired park ranger and author Dwight McCarter believes that the prints likely belonged to Martin, as the tracks were not part of a group and none of the Boy Scouts were searching while barefoot.

-A shoe and sock were also found.
 By June 22, 56 sqmi of ground had been covered.
 More than a thousand searchers continued to look until June 26, when the search was cut back.
 The search was abandoned on June 29, after a last search.

 The search was officially closed down on September 14, 1969.
 As of 2025, it is still the largest search in the history of Great Smoky Mountains National Park.